Secure your workplace in three easy steps – expert advice from Fujitsu Forum

 For this reason you need to understand the needs of your users.
-Only by doing this you can prevent them from seeking their own unauthorised route.
+Only by doing this you can prevent them from seeking their own unauthorized route.

 On top of this Christian argued that we need a fundamental shift in understanding what we’re trying to protect.

-That shift, he argued, should be towards UEBA: user and entity behavioural analytics.
+That shift, he argued, should be towards UEBA: user and entity behavioral analytics.

-If the system then detects ‘abnormal’ behaviour – person X logs on in a different continent, for example – it will flag the abnormality and you can deal with it accordingly.
+If the system then detects ‘abnormal’ behavior – person X logs on in a different continent, for example – it will flag the abnormality and you can deal with it accordingly.